Atomic Absorption Spectrometry (AAS)

 Flame AAS

 Flame atomization is the conventional method of atomization in atomic absorption spectroscopy and is therefore widely used.
 It is based on pneumatic atomization of the sample in a mixing chamber, after which the sample is mixed with fuel gas and an oxidizing agent.
-The fine droplets of the resulting aerosol come into contact with a flame, usually an acetylene-air or acetylene-oxygen flame.
+The fine droplets of the resulting aerosol come into contact with a flame, usually an acetylene-air or nitrous oxide-acetylene flame.

 Graphite furnace AAS